sveltia/sveltia-cms/README.md

 That’s it!
 You can open `https://[hostname]/admin/` as before to start editing.
 There is even no authentication process if you’ve already been signed in with GitHub on Netlify/Decap CMS because Sveltia CMS uses your auth token stored in the browser.
 Simple enough!

 That said, we highly recommend testing your new Sveltia CMS instance first on your local machine.
 [See below](#work-with-a-local-git-repository) for how.

-### Bug Report

-Sveltia CMS is still in early beta, so we do expect various issues.
-Please [report any bug to us](https://github.com/sveltia/sveltia-cms/issues/new).

 ## Tips & tricks